Becoming an Outrider

 - All Outriders must ride three rides, including at least one major ride.

 *Riding both days of STP/all 200 miles counts towards one major ride and one regular ride.
-You cannot Outride RSVP unless you Outride for STP.
+Outriders who ride STP will get priority registration for outriding RSVP.
 RSVP is NOT a major ride.

 Outrider Supported Events